scollins83/scollins83.github.io/_hobby/language-translation-comparison.md

   teaser: /assets/images/language_translation.jpg
 ---

-This codebase was made in order to improve the code in the [Udacity Deep Learning Foundations Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) program so it could run as a command-line application rather than as a Jupyter notebook, with unit testing.
+This codebase was made in order to improve my code from the [Udacity Deep Learning Foundations Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) program so it could run as a command-line application rather than as a Jupyter notebook, with unit testing.

 By doing this, I was able to do a comparison of this particular language translation model to a more fully featured model.